henryjuho/uspopgen/README.md

 particular meet that threshold.

 A number of common filters applied to SNP calls include

 * Depth filters (Setting a minimum and maximum depth for a site)
 * Minimum SNP quality (Requiring a minimum quality in the QUAL field of the SNP)
 * Minimum RMS mapping quality for SNPs
 * Allele Balance (Filtering sites where the fraction of non-reference reads is too low)
 * Strand Bias (Filtering sites where the number of reference and non-reference reads are highly correlated with the strands of the reads)
+* Hardy-Weiberg Equilibrium (Filter sites that show significant deviation from Hardy-Weinberg Expectations)

 For a summary of SNP filtering applied to whole genome resequencing studies in birds see [here](https://www.dropbox.com/s/xa0bndtz42i1uft/snp_filtering_avian_studies.pdf?dl=0)

 One of the simplest thresholds that can be applied is a minimum quality score.
-Here we will apply this to samtools VCF containing only SNPs.
-Here we will
+Here we will use the a *bcftools filter* to filter our samtools SNP VCF.
+Documentation on this tool can be found [here](https://samtools.github.io/bcftools/bcftools.html#filter)

+    export PATH=/usr/local/extras/Genomics/apps/bcftools/1.3/bin/:$PATH
+    bcftools filter -e "QUAL<30" -s "LOW_QUAL" vcf_files/samtools.chrLGE22.raw.snps.vcf.gz -O z -o vcf_files/samtools.chrLGE22.filtered.snps.vcf.gz

+ We can also add further filters on minimum and maximum depth.

+    bcftools filter -e "QUAL<30 && MAX(DP)>250 && MIN(DP)<20 " -s "LOW_QUAL" vcf_files/samtools.chrLGE22.raw.snps.vcf.gz -O z -o vcf_files/samtools.chrLGE22.filtered.snps.vcf.gz

+Now we will count the number of SNPs that have been filtered.

+     zgrep -v ^# vcf_files/samtools.chrLGE22.filtered.snps.vcf.gz | grep -cw LOW_QUAL
+     zgrep -v ^# vcf_files/samtools.chrLGE22.depth_filtered.snps.vcf.gz | grep -cw LOW_QUAL

 ### GATK recommended Hard Filters

 In GATK there are two options for filtering SNPs, either hard of soft filtering.
 The first is to use a 'soft' filtering approach by using known variants to carry out Variant Quality Score Recalibration.
-This approach requires a large number (100,000s) of known SNPs and maynot be useful for researcher working on non-model organisms, or species without large existing set of polymorphism data.
-Also, this approach may not be used for targeted reseuqencing such GBS or RADseq data.
+This approach requires a large number (100,000s) of known SNPs and may not be useful for researchers working on non-model organisms, or species without a large existing set of polymorphism data.
+Also, this approach may not be used for targeted resequencing such GBS or RADseq data.

 In cases where VQSR can not be used, the GATK developers recommend a set of hard filters for filtering SNPs.
 Further details